unitaryfund/mitiq/docs/source/guide/guide-executors.rst

 This executor can be used to simulate a circuit with depolarizing noise.
 The expectation value is estimated with a finite number of measurements and so it is affected by statistical noise.

-Other noise models can be defined using any functionality available in Qiskit.
+Noise models can be defined using any functionality available in Qiskit.
 More details can be found in the
 `Qiskit simulator documentation <https://qiskit.org/documentation/tutorials/simulators/index.html>`__